KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 See also: [--resume-from](#cmdline-resume-from) and the section called [](#resuming-failed).
-You would prefer to use this command line option if you have fixed the build error and have also built and installed the module yourself, and want kdesrc-build to start again with the next module.
+You would prefer to use this command line option if you have fixed the build error and have also built and installed the module yourself, and want kde-builder to start again with the next module.

 (cmdline-resume)=
 `--resume`
-This option can be used to run kdesrc-build after it has had a build failure.
+This option can be used to run kde-builder after it has had a build failure.

 It resumes the build from the module that failed, using the list of